ironcore-dev/metal-operator/docs/bmc-task-tracking.md

 # BMC Task Tracking

-> **Note:** The BMCTask controller is currently implemented but requires API changes to be functional.
-> Specifically, the `BMC.Status.Tasks` field must be added to the BMC API (see PR #XXX).
-> This controller can be merged independently and will become active once the API changes are merged.

 ## Overview

 All BMC operations are tracked centrally in `BMC.Status.Tasks[]`.
 This provides a single source of truth for all BMC operations across multiple controllers.